ptolmachev/flower_classification/README.md

 #### Results and ideas for improvement
 The resulting model were trained for 1.5 hour on the dataset and achieved 95% accuracy on the validation dataset: it is pretty accurate, but of course one can always do better!

--To improve the accuracy, one can apply the gradient update not only to the last fully-connected layer of the network but to the several layers preceding the final output.
+- To improve the accuracy, one can apply the gradient update not only to the last fully-connected layer of the network but to the several layers preceding the final output.

--If you got plenty of time and free GPU you may design your own network and train it from scratch for ~30-50 epochs to get the network specifically tailored for your need.
+- If you got plenty of time and free GPU you may design your own network and train it from scratch for ~30-50 epochs to get the network specifically tailored for your need.

--Getting more clean data will also result in better performance!
+- Getting more clean data will also result in better performance!